If you’re new to Unstructured, read this note first.

 Do not include the leading dot in the file extensions.
 For example, use jpg or pdf instead of .jpg or .pdf.

-• Recursive: Check this box to also access files from all subfolders within the folder.
+• Recursive: Check this box to also access files from all subfolders within the folder or drive.

 • Account Key (required): The contents of the credentials.json key file for the target service account.
 These contents must be expressed as a single-line string without line breaks.